 - A. Attendance at practice and games: Each player must attend every practice and game session throughout the season.
-The coach will recognize plausible excuses if he/she is notified in advance. - B. Training: Each player must adhere to all training regulations established by the coach. - C. Scholarship: Each player must adhere to all training regulations established by the Pennsylvania Interscholastic Association and scholastic and eligibility standards set forth by the Honesdale High School. - D. Sportsmanship: Each player should strive to maintain an attitude of true sportsmanship throughout the season. - E. Players who are injured during the season may be recommended for a letter by the coach. - F. A letter may be awarded to a player who has given conscientious service to the squad for the two-year period of the junior and senior years.
+Plausible excuses will be recognized by the coach if he/she is notified in advance. - B. Training: Each player must adhere to all training regulations established by the coach. - C. Scholarship: Each player must adhere to all training regulations established by the Pennsylvania Interscholastic Association and scholastic and eligibility standards set forth by the Honesdale High School. - D. Sportsmanship: Each player should strive to maintain an attitude of true sportsmanship throughout the season. - E. Players who are injured during the season may be recommended for a letter by the coach. - F. A letter may be awarded to a player who has given conscientious service to the squad for the two-year period of the junior and senior years.